 * All Bootcamps will be held from 9:00 am – 3:00 pm

 *Each Dissertation Bootcamp features an optional workshop session for participants to develop various aspects of their writing process.

 Can I come?

-Current CGU students who are ABD are eligible to attend the weekend boot camps.
+Current CGU students who are ABD, working on a dissertation proposal, or working on a Master’s thesis are eligible to attend the weekend boot camps.
 Space is limited and application review is generally first-come, first-served — but we do consider other factors to ensure that as many students as possible can participate.
-Proposal and Master’s thesis students will be considered after all ABD students’ applications have been reviewed.
+Proposal and Master’s thesis students are considered after all ABD students’ applications have been reviewed.

 How do I know if i’ve been accepted to attend?

-We normally notify all applicants of their status via email on the Wednesday prior to the weekend camp.
+We normally notify all applicants of their status via email during the week prior to the weekend camp.
 If we are unable to accept you, we can place you on a waiting list and will notify you of any spaces that become available as soon as possible.

 Students of Color Writing Retreats

 The Center for Writing and Rhetoric offers closed Students of Color Writing Retreats.
 This is an inclusive space by and for students of color to keep each other accountable to writing goals and discuss writing in a supportive environment.
 Writing consultants facilitate goal-setting, work blocks, breaks, and a lunch discussion in a similar format to the CWR’s other work events but adapted to provide a shared community space for students of color.